agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 spread ranges from 8.26 to 8.74 =0.48

-**Definition**: Both histograms seem to be close to normal and have similar spread and , which are roughly ideal conditions for applying t-tools hence make analysis also suitable for the log scale.
+**Definition**: Both histograms seem to be close to normal and have similar spread which are roughly ideal conditions for applying t-tools, and hence make analysis also suitable for the log scale.

 **Checklist**: yes; true.